uniadaptiveLTI/uniadaptive-Moodle-Plugins/README.md

 - Lists modules and allows excluding by types
 - Gets the list of ids of modules by sections

+- Add role.
+  The plugin creates a role ready to be added to the user for consumption of web services.
+This is configured to be added from systems, this is the list of permissions it must have :
+  - gradereport/user:view
+  - moodle/course:managegroups
+  - moodle/course:view
+  - moodle/course:viewhiddencourses
+  - moodle/course:viewhiddensections
+  - moodle/course:viewparticipants
+  - moodle/user:viewdetails
+  - moodle/user:viewhiddendetails
+  - webservice/rest:use
+  - mod/assign:view
+  - mod/data:view
+  - mod/feedback
+  - mod/glossary
+  - mod/h5pactivity
+  - mod/lti:views
+  - mod/quiz:view
+  - mod/workshop:view
+  - moodle/course:ignoreavailabilityrestrictions
+  - moodle/course:viewhiddenactivities
+  - moodle/site:accessallgroups

 ## Requirements

 - Moodle 3.9.X or higher